How to cancel Plusnet broadband

 First, choose a new provider

-Your first port of call should be our useful broadband and TV package comparison tool.
+Your first port of call should be our useful broadband comparison tool.
 Here you will find the broadband packages available in your area.
 You can get there via the link or to see exactly what's available at your postcode, just enter it below (we don't store your data).

-Switching broadband providers is easy, because most of them use the same infrastructure as Plusnet.
-The one main exception is Virgin Media.
-Luckily Virgin Media has good coverage across the UK too.
+Switching broadband providers is easy, because most of them use the same Openreach network as Plusnet.
+The main exception to this is Virgin Media.

 - PAYG calls